opera-phd/GitVault/content/private/v-0-3 preliminary index.md

 ## collaboration

 I am thinking about a simple synchronization method that some of my students could use.
-Dropbox, MS One...,pCloud or Google Drive could represent some options.
+Dropbox, MS One..., pCloud or Google Drive could represent some options.
 I could when play with Synology, but that would mean to keep it working full time.